frankstonyard/remove_unnecessary_line_break/README.md

-This code can remove unnecessary line breaks from the content and stores the processed text in both the clipboard and a new document.
+This code can remove unnecessary line breaks from the content and stores the processed text in both clipboard and a new document.

 Put and save the unprocessed note in 'note.txt'